anutka2610/Portfolio-Project/README.md

 # Portfolio-Project
-This aplicetion is a homework SheCodes Responsive module at SheCode.
+This aplicetion is a final project SheCodes Responsive module at SheCode course.
 I made it from scratch.
 I used multiple HTML pages (Home page, About page, Contact page, Work page), CSS, made application responcive and SEO friendly.
 Also I learned how to use library to stile web-pages and created navbar.

 ## Link on application
  To see and check how it works you can use this link: https://dazzling-croquembouche-f0aa87.netlify.app/home.html

 ## Feedback
-This is my first project and I had only 1 week.
 I am in the process of learning to become IT development.
 So have a loock on it, maybe you have idea how to improve it.
 To do this you need make some steps:
 1. Fork the Project
 2. Create your branch where you will show me your view (git checkout -b feature)
 3. Commit your Changes (git commit -m 'explane what was done')